The Silent Danger of Untreated Dental Infections

 What health problems do dental abscesses cause?

-Let’s turn to a discussion to the different complications associated with these types of infections:
+Let’s turn to a discussion of the different complications associated with these types of infections:

 Spread of Infection: Any infection can spread if it isn’t treated.
-If nothing is done to halt a dental infection, it can spread to nearby teeth, the jaw, neck, and (in rare cases) the brain.
+If nothing is done to halt a dental disease, it can spread to nearby teeth, the jaw, the neck, and (in rare cases) the brain.

 Ludwig’s Angina: Infections and inflammation are partners in crime.
-Ludwig’s Angina occurs when a skin infection spreads into the throat, causing swelling in the air passage, which can lead to trouble speaking, breathing, weakness, and swelling in the neck.
+Ludwig’s Angina occurs when a skin infection spreads into the throat, causing swelling in the air passage.
+This can lead to trouble speaking, breathing, weakness, and swelling in the neck.

 Jaw Infection: Just as a tooth infection can spread from the tooth to soft tissue in the mouth and throat, it’s also possible for the infectious bacteria to travel into the jawbone itself.
 In this case, swelling and tenderness are usually apparent.